 - Proof of academic status/level if relevant

-- Proof of academic status/level if relevant
+- Proof of academic status/level if relevant.

-- Signed letter explaining project in France
+- A signed letter explaining the project in France.

-- Internship agreement “convention de stage” duly completed by the approved host and stamped by the French Department of Trade and Employment (DIRECTTE)
+- Internship agreement “convention de stage” duly completed by the approved host and stamped by the French Department of Trade and Employment (DIRECTTE).

 Attend the interview

-This is a very important part of the application process.
+Attending the France student visa interview is a very important part of the application process.
 The consular officer you will meet will decide whether you should be issued a visa or not based on the interview and the documents you submit.
 Try not to be nervous and arrange your documents in advance.

-Collect your visa
+Collect your France Student Visa

 Upon Your Arrival in France

-Holders of long-stay study visas have to:
+Holders of French long-stay study visas have to: